The best of both worlds

 This programme will give you the skills to enter the computing profession at the level of software engineer.
 Later, you may be able to move into management of large software projects, including those in safety critical systems.

-You will be particularly well-equipped to hold positions in the design and management of large software systems.
+You’ll also have the necessary background to fully participate in software development teams.You’ll be particularly well-equipped to hold positions in the design and management of large software systems.

 Roles available to programme graduates include:

 - requirements engineer

 - software developer

 There are a huge number of job opportunities in this area worldwide.
 Check out the SEEK website for the around 2000 ICT careers available in New Zealand at any one time.

 Once you graduate you can move on to advanced study in the Postgraduate Diploma in Information Sciences (one year of 120 credits in taught courses) or the Master of Information Sciences (180 credits including 120 credits of taught courses and a major professional project).